fajardgb/Flywheel-Documentation-Freeman-Lab/README.md

 ![step2a](imgs/step2a.jpg)

 b.
-If there is pilot data, ignore it:
+If there is pilot data, ignore it (or delete it...):

 - Sessions &rarr; Select Sub on left &rarr; Session &rarr; Custom Information &rarr; BIDS &rarr; ignore &rarr; Save
 ![step2b](imgs/step2b.jpg)